Only logged in customers who have purchased this product may leave a review.

 - IASA Spicy Anchovies in Olive Oil, OK this one’s in a glass jar, not a tin, all the better for stashing it in your fridge after you open it.
 Dan’s description says it all: “the anchovy for anchovy lovers who want the things most people dislike” about anchovies.
 Salty, fishy, crunchy, spicy, and tail-on — you won’t be able to eat pizza without ’em ever again. $14.00

-Order this complete set for $119 (plus shipping) and receive two (2) Reed & Barton Chestnut Hill Cocktail Forks for free.
+Order this complete set and receive two (2) Cocktail Fork, Acopa Vernon, Stainless Steel, Heavy Weight for free.